Cracking the Code: Multi-domain LLM Evaluation on Real-World Professional Exams in Indonesia: Experiments

 \subsection{Analysis}

-\paragraph{Shuffling the multiple-choice options leads to unstable results in insurance and finance.} Table~\ref{tab:std} presents the top 10 professions with the highest average standard deviation across three runs.
-These professions are primarily from insurance and finance, and law.
-Although the highest standard deviations range from 1.5 to 3.0, the average rank correlation of models drops below 0.9, particularly for certified Indonesian tax accountants (CITA) and certified professional management accountants (CPMA).
-This indicates that the model's robustness to option shuffling is inconsistent for insurance and finance.
-However, when considering the entire dataset, the rank correlation remains relatively high across the three runs, with an average of 0.98.
+\paragraph{Shuffling the multiple-choice options leads to unstable results in insurance and finance.} Table~\ref{tab:std} lists the top 10 professions with the highest standard deviation ($\sigma$) in performance across three evaluation runs.
+While the standard deviations are relatively low, ranging from 1.5 to 3.0, they indicate minor instabilities in model predictions when the multiple-choice options are shuffled.
+For certain professions, such as Certified Financial Planner, Certified Indonesian Tax Accountant, and Certified Professional Management Accountant, the average rank correlation ($\tau$) drops below 0.9, indicating reduced consistency in model performance across evaluation runs.
+Although their deviations are not severe, they highlight areas where models are less robust to option shuffling, particularly in domains requiring nuanced reasoning.
+Across the entire dataset, however, the rank correlation remains high, with an average of 0.98.
+This indicates that while minor instabilities exist at the profession level, the overall dataset maintains stable performance.

-\paragraph{LLMs perform well in life insurance certification but struggle with finance-related certifications.} Figure~\ref{fig:analysis} displays the top 5 and bottom 5 professions based on the model's accuracy disparity relative to passing scores.\footnote{The passing scores for each exam were sourced from publicly available information.} We found that none of the evaluated models pass the exams for certified financial planner (CFP), certified professional management accountant (CPMA), certified public accountant (CPA), fashion and design, and office administration.
-Notably, the gap between the passing score and GPT-4o’s score for CFP is significant, exceeding 20 points.
-On the other hand, GPT-4o, LLaMA3.1 (70B), and Gemma-2 (27B) comfortably pass the certification exams for life insurance, sharia life insurance, graphic design, midwifery, and teacher competency.
+\paragraph{LLMs perform well in life insurance certification but struggle with finance-related certifications.} Figure~\ref{fig:analysis} illustrates the performance of LLMs across the top 5 and bottom 5 professions in terms of accuracy relative to the passing scores.
+The passing scores for each exam, represented by red horizontal lines, were sourced from publicly available information.
+The figure highlights that while GPT-4o, LLaMA-3.1 (70B), and Gemma-2 (27B) achieve passing scores for professions such as life insurance, sharia life insurance, graphic design, midwifery, and teacher competency, they fall significantly short for finance-related certifications.

+None of the models evaluated pass the exams for Certified Financial Planner (CFP), Certified Professional Management Accountant (CPMA), Certified Public Accountant (CPA), fashion design, or office administration.
+Notably, GPT-4o, the best-performing model overall, falls over 20 points below the passing score for CFP, emphasizing the difficulty of finance-related tasks.
+The results suggest that finance-related certifications, which often require domain-specific reasoning and detailed calculations, remain a challenge for current LLMs.
+On the other hand, professions with more straightforward knowledge requirements, such as life insurance or midwifery, align better with the strengths of existing LLMs.
+These findings highlight the need for targeted fine-tuning and adaptation to improve performance in specialized and calculation-heavy fields like finance.